vallabhvrao/ParrotBeak/README.md

 4. Populating the Data Bucket needs to be done manually.
 5. AWS wouldn't let me claim phone numbers for my Amazon Connect instances.
 Had to reach out the customer support.
 Shortcut: Created a fresh AWS Account.
 6. Code Reuse not enforced fully, `readObjBucket()` and `writeObjBucket()` functions are duplicated in both the lambdas, this would cause issues in maintaining these functions.
 OOP can be used to solve this with more time.
-7. Improve structure of the repo.
-The bucket folder can not be included in this directory as serverless framework does not pay attention to .gitignore hence for smaller and quicker build, the heavy directory had to be kept outside.
-8. Complete the Custom Resource part of the lambda.
+7. Complete the Custom Resource part of the lambda.
 Partial implimentation at this point.
 Will be completed in the future.

 ## Future work